NLnetLabs/domain/CONTRIBUTING.md

 #### Docstrings

 Every item, field, variant, and function should have a docstring attached to it, including private items.
-This is helpful if code highlighting of an editor distinguishes between docstrings and comments, marking the docstring as more important.
+This is helpful since many editors mark docstrings and comments differently, highlighting docstring as more important.

 The docstring itself should consist of a headline giving a short summary of the purpose of the element is.
-This really is only a single line – this forces it to stay short.
+This really is only a single line which forces it to stay short.
 More information can be given in additional lines separated by an empty docstring line.
 This information should include everything that may be odd or unexpected about the use of the element.

-For functions, the docstring should follow the usual rustdoc requirements, such as the ‘Panics’ or ‘Safety’ sections.
+For functions, the docstring should follow the usual rustdoc requirements, such as using the active voice in third person or including the ‘Panics’ or ‘Safety’ sections if applicable.

 #### Comments

 Ideally, code is straightforward enough to not require any comments other than the docstrings relaying the purpose.
-Consider breaking complex code up into separate functions with meaningful names to make it obvious what the code is doing and allow a reader to more easily pick the part they are interested in.
+Consider breaking up complex code into separate functions with meaningful names to make it obvious what the code is doing and allow a reader to more easily pick the part they are interested in.

 If your code is complicated or non-obvious, consider having an introductory comment for code blocks that explain what is going to happen in broad strokes.
-If you have a hard time figuring out what a certain piece of code does, consider adding such a comment once you did.
+If, upon reading a certain piece of code, you have a hard time figuring out what it does, consider adding such a comment once you did.

 ### Code formatting